Michael Irvin Denies Sexual Assault Allegation

 “Law enforcement sources tell TMZ Sports, a 27-year-old Florida woman filed a police report, claiming she and the NFL Hall of Famer were out at a bar in the early hours of March 21 when they went back to the W hotel, where Michael was staying.
 The woman says they were in Michael’s room when she began to feel sick.
 She says the last thing she remembers is fighting him off.
 She says when she woke up he was about to check out, leaving her behind.
 She took an Uber home and called 911 at 7:30 AM.
 She told cops she feared she was drugged and raped.
 She was advised to go to a medical lab for a swab and a blood test, which she did…”

-The New York Post confirmed with the Fort Lauderdale police that there is an open investigation of a sexual battery report involving Irvin.
+The New York Postt confirmed with the Fort Lauderdale police that there is an open investigation of a sexual battery report involving Irvin.

 Irvin claims that the woman was in his hotel room for only 15 minutes, and nothing untoward occurred there, TMZ added.